 Give students several copies of the same image – along with ample space to notice – and they will amaze you.
 In this post, you’ll be taken on a tour of noticing.
 At the end of the video, you’ll find a page which you can download and use with your students.
 I encourage you to show the video to your class, pause it at the strategic point I’ve indicated in the recording, and then give your students massive space to notice.
 When you are finished, if you have an opportunity, send me a picture of the student thinking that emerges in your classroom.
 I’d love to post several of those pictures to the blog.

-To download the PDF described in the video, click here.
+To download the PDF described in the video, simply click on the link below.

 A similar post that may interest you is “8 Animated Dots and 1 Powerful Question.”